18F/join.tts.gsa.gov/positions/USDC-Supervisor-Product-Management.md

     - Ensure Fellows receive reasonable accommodations and that team events are accessible.
     - Research and Implement feedback systems between Fellows, agency placement leads, and the PMO to inform Fellow performance measurement, agency engagement, and PMO design and strategy.
     - Manage HR processes
-  - Provide leadership in two or more of the following areas, while maintaining competence in other key discipline skills:
+  - Provide leadership in two or more of the following areas, while maintaining competence in other key discipline skills\:
-    - Fellowship Experience Management: Design, develop, and successfully manage the end to end Fellow experience and employee lifecycle -  from onboarding, to engagement/in-program support & performance management, to offboarding and conversion into permanent roles.
+    - Fellowship Experience Management\: Design, develop, and successfully manage the end to end Fellow experience and employee lifecycle -  from onboarding, to engagement/in-program support & performance management, to offboarding and conversion into permanent roles.
-    - Learning and Development Programming: Identify and deliver appropriate and high quality professional, technical, and government specific learning & development opportunities to support early career technologist’s learning and growth needs.
+    - Learning and Development Programming\: Identify and deliver appropriate and high quality professional, technical, and government specific learning & development opportunities to support early career technologist’s learning and growth needs.
-    - Employee Support & Engagement: Create equitable, inclusive, accessible, engaging, and supportive teams or organizations.
+    - Employee Support & Engagement\: Create equitable, inclusive, accessible, engaging, and supportive teams or organizations.
-    - Partner Agency Management & Success: Maintain strong working relationships with partner agencies.
+    - Partner Agency Management & Success\: Maintain strong working relationships with partner agencies.
 Develop, and lead a shared support model with agency partners that ensures alignment, ongoing performance feedback, and mutual support for the Fellow during the fellowship period.
-    - Talent Program Operations: Design and execute processes and practices that support program consistency and quality talent outcomes.
+    - Talent Program Operations\: Design and execute processes and practices that support program consistency and quality talent outcomes.
   - Support the growth & development of the U.S. Digital Corps program and build stronger values-driven practices
-    - Within the Fellow learning, development, and experience areas of focus:
+    - Within the Fellow learning, development, and experience areas of focus\:
     - Collaborate across roles and organizations to build strategic relationships, achieve common goals, and to resolve sensitive issues.
     - Support strategic outreach activities to include college fairs, professional conference, as speaking engagements
     - Promote collective success; make time for collaborative decision-making in project work; acknowledge how others’ contributions led to achievements; and create shared ownership of success, risks, and accountability.
     - Uphold USDC & TTS values of inclusion, integrity, and impact.
 Champion diversity, equity, inclusion, and accessibility.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and